 Madikwe Safari Lodges

-Covering 75 000 hectares of pristine natural environment, it is one of South Africa’s largest nature reserves, being home to 66 species of mammals and 300 magnificent bird species.
+Covering 75 000 hectares of a pristine natural environment, it is one of South Africa’s largest nature reserves, is home to 66 species of mammals and 300 magnificent bird species.

 Offering 11 lodges in total, the reserve is a perfect family destination, welcoming children and catering to their needs with an extensive range of activities.
 There are three lodges on the reserve.
 Madikwe Safari Lodge lies at the heart of the reserve, an intimate lodge that still manages to meet the needs of guests who are looking for a rustic yet luxurious experience.